 Team and Culture

-We are focused on creating impact through projects that inspire us while maintaining an inclusive, family culture.
-We don’t take ourselves too seriously, but we do take our work seriously and hold ourselves to a high professional standard.
+Our dynamic team is focused on creating impact through projects that inspire us while maintaining an inclusive, integrated culture.
+While we don’t take ourselves too seriously, we’re serious about our work and hold ourselves to a high professional standard while also having fun!

 Executive Director, USGBC-LA